 SPM 460 G: Globalization of Sport (3) The purpose of this course is to distinguish between Globalization and Americanization of sport and to examine how globalization has impacted the spread of sport across the world.
+Includes a study of leading international sport

 Includes a study of leading international sport manufacturers and the paths those businesses have taken to maintain a prominent role in the sport market worldwide.